Red-Team-SNCF/Red-Team-SNCF.github.io/_posts/2024-04-30-how-to-create-your-own-mythic-agent-in-c.md

 ### Agent side

 When we look inside the `basic_python_agent`, we have 3 folders:
-* agent_code: the folder will contain all the agent code that will be used when the server will compile a agent.
+* agent_code: the folder will contain all the agent code that will be used when the server will compile an agent.
 * agent_function: the folder will contain everything related to our agent but server side.
 It has one common `.py` file which is `builder.py`.
 It is used to declare a class that will represent our agent and all the building steps to generate our agent.
 The folder also has one `.py` file for each command we want to have for our agent.
 We'll have to create one of those later.
 * browser_script: this folder will contain `.js` files used if we want to customise some command behavior. (eg: having a beautiful view when performing `ls` command).
 However we won't use it for this blog post.